jeromepl/shoe-store/README.md

 - Shopping image from https://2.flexiple.com/scale/all-illustrations

 ### What could be improved in the future:
-- Responsive UI.
+- **Responsive UI**.
 This would be the next step.
 Make it work on a variety of screen sizes and on mobile.
 - Animate the sales log so that it is easier to see products moving down the list.
 - Collaborate with the sales team to figure out the right metrics to add!